andystanton/euler/README.md

  * scala 2.11
  * go 1.3
  * rust 0.13
+ * c
  * c++ 11
  * node js 0.10.33
  * groovy 2.3
  * coffeescript 1.8

+ ## TODO

+  [ ] Output time taken for each solution to run.
+  [ ] Run each solution in a language specific container rather than rely on the host machine having each language installed.